 Strengthening Programs and Services for Women Veterans

-Women Veterans Legislation
+Advocating for Women Veterans Legislation

 Ending Sexual Assault and Harassment

-It is important to note that one in four women veterans report having experienced some form of sexual harassment within VA—a troubling problem that will require the full commitment of department leaders to solve.
-The VA broadened its End Harassment campaign into Stand Up to Stop Harassment Now! and in addition, introduced a virtual bystander intervention training tool in all its facilities to teach staff and providers how to intervene when witnessing inappropriate behaviors.
+It is important to note that one in four women veterans report having experienced some form of sexual harassment within VA—a troubling problem that requires the full commitment of department leaders to solve.
+The VA broadened its End Harassment campaign into Stand Up to Stop Harassment Now! and introduced a virtual bystander intervention training tool in all its facilities to teach staff and providers how to intervene when witnessing inappropriate behaviors.
 The VA also launched its White Ribbon VA campaign in 2019, designed to eliminate sexual assault and harassment within VA health care settings.

-DAV’s Women Veteran Reports
+DAV’s Women Veterans Reports

 Download video (The file will download to your computer)

 “The momentum is in favor of women veterans right now, and we want to harness the support and energy to continue driving meaningful reform to ensure all veterans have equitable access to the benefits and services they have earned.” – Joy J. Ilem, DAV’s national legislative director and U.S. Army veteran.